Mochimochi07/Javascript_codes/README.md

 This is my javascript repository.

-I left golang for a while to study full stack development in javascript.
+I left golang for a while to study full stack development and datascience  in javascript.

 I will be going back to golang after i learned some new things.

-I found out that there were tons of stacks and resources in javascript that i can use to improve my building skills for apps and microservices.
+I found out that there were tons of stacks and resources in javascript that i can use to improve my building skills for datascience and microservices.

 More like having fun while editing an html would be good choice.